olliw42/mLRS-docu/docs/QUICK_START.md

 ## 5. Install the mLRS Lua script and configure your mLRS system

-Follow the [instructions](LUA.md) and copy the correct mLRS Lua script to the SCRIPTS\TOOLS folder on your SD card and setup your RC radio external module.
+Use the 'Lua Script' page on the [mLRS Web Flasher](https://www.olliw.eu/mlrsflasher) and follow the instructions to install the Lua script on your radio.

 Start the mLRS Lua script from the SYS->TOOLS menu and confirm you can talk to the Tx module.
 You should see the Tx module firmware version reported at the top of the screen.